 Restaurant volunteers took over high school classrooms across California on October 22.
-Restaurants teamed up with the California Restaurant Association Foundation to help Gen Z students prepare for their first jobs – everything from resume-writing to practical interview skills.
+Restaurants teamed up with the California Restaurant Foundation to help Gen Z students prepare for their first jobs – everything from resume-writing to practical interview skills.
 This one-day classroom takeover, called called Force In Training® (FIT), was hosted in 50 high schools across the state, training nearly 3,500 students on a single day.

 Restaurant volunteers led the three-hour FIT training at each high school.
 Students learned how to write a resume, interview, read a paycheck, move up in a career, and more.
 Restaurant industry volunteers brought the lessons to life with real-world examples and experience.